 A firm believer in the power and potential of all girls and young women

-Jeannette Pai-Espinosa assumed leadership of The National Crittenton Foundation (TNCF) in January of 2007.
-Jeannette brings to this 134-year-old institution more than forty years of experience in advocacy, education, public policy, strategic communication, program development, and direct service delivery.
+Jeannette Pai-Espinosa assumed leadership of National Crittenton in January of 2007.
+Jeannette brings to this 135-year-old institution over forty years of experience in advocacy, education, public policy, strategic communication, program development, and direct service delivery.

 Jeannette is currently: